htl-leo-syp-project-organization/if.05.61_00-class-materials/Units/REST.md

 5. ...

 ### A Bit Advanced Cleanup
 Since we plan to add more JavaScript to our little project we want to get rid off the JS code in our index.html.
-Since we are doing professional JS we use modules.
+Of course we are doing professional JS we use modules.

 1. Create a directory `js` in your directory
 2. Create a file `main.mjs` there
 3. Remove the inline event triggers
 4. Move the functions to show and hide the side bar into the module and name it properly
-5. Add an `window.body.onload` trigger to the module where you add the `onclick` event listeners to the burger menu button and the side bar items.
+5. Add a `document.body.onload` trigger to the module where you add the `onclick` event listeners to the burger menu button and the side bar items.
 6. Add a script tag `<script type="module" src="/js/main.mjs"></script>` at the end of the body.

 ### JavaScript Fetch API to Get Data from Server